derhuerst/generate-gtfs-flex/readme.md

 	| sponge vvs-gtfs/stop_times.txt
 ```

-If you install the globally (via `npm install derhuerst/generate-herrenberg-gtfs-flex -g`), npm will put the scripts into your [`$PATH`](https://en.wikipedia.org/wiki/PATH_(variable)), so instead of using `npm exec`, you'll be able to just call them as documented below.
+If you install the package globally (via `npm install derhuerst/generate-herrenberg-gtfs-flex -g`), npm will put the scripts into your [`$PATH`](https://en.wikipedia.org/wiki/PATH_(variable)), so instead of using `npm exec`, you'll be able to just call them as documented below.

 ## Usage